experimentarium/times/docs/part-2/03-parameters.md

 FLO_SHAR('REG','0','PRC1','COAL','IN_PRC1','ANNUAL','UP') = 2005;
 ```

 This parameter specifies a log-linear control option with the value for the threshold YEAR of log-linear interpolation taken from 2005.
 The option specifies that all data points up to the year 2005 should be interpreted normally (as absolute data values), but all values beyond that year should be interpreted as coefficients of annual change.
-By using this interpretation, TIMES will then apply full inter­polation and extrapolation to the whole data series.
+By using this interpretation, TIMES will then apply full interpolation and extrapolation to the whole data series.
 It is the responsibility of the user to ensure that the first data point and all data points up to (and including) the year 2005 represent absolute values of the parameter, and that all subsequent data points represent coefficients of annual change.
 Using the data of the example above, the first data point beyond 2005 is found for the year 2010, and it has the value of 0.12.
-The inter­pretation thus requires that the maximum flow share of COAL in the commodity group IN_PRC1 is actually meant to increase by as much as 12% per annum between the years 1995 and 2010, and by 5% per annum between 2010 and 2020.
+The interpretation thus requires that the maximum flow share of COAL in the commodity group IN_PRC1 is actually meant to increase by as much as 12% per annum between the years 1995 and 2010, and by 5% per annum between 2010 and 2020.

 #### Applicability